Menu Close

 • Health & Safety – I happened to find an inexpensive copy of Abeka’s Health, Safety & Manners 2 when my oldest was in kindergarten.
 We ended up using it for all three kids and it was a nice way to generate some discussion about health and safety topics.
 But, if I had it to do over again, I’d just skip the formal health curriculum at this age.
 It’s so much easier and more natural to teach through conversations as topics come up throughout the day.
 Talk about teeth and dentists and flossing while brushing teeth.
 Talk about stranger danger on your walk to the park.
 Talk about choosing healthy foods at the grocery store or at meal time (for an example of this kind of conversation in action, check out this post).

 • Logic – Before I was a homeschool mom I was an engineer, so my kids were destined to be surrounded by nerdy logic puzzles whether they liked them or not.
 Thankfully, they liked them.
 We’ve done maze and puzzle books, Scratch Coding, games like Laser Maze and Gravity Maze, and brain teasers.
 I also used Lollipop Logic Books 1 and 2 for my kindergarteners which they’ve all liked.
-It’s also helped to talk to myself as I go throughout my day (which is great, since I do that anyway).
+Another strategy that has helped my kids learn to think logically has been to talk to myself as I go throughout my day (which is great, since I do that anyway).
 My kids overhear me wondering and problem-solving which helps them improve their own critical thinking skills.

 Gravity Maze, Laser Maze, Lollipop Logic books 1 & 2